Graduate Information Handbook & Application Materials

 - An undergraduate GPA of 3.0 on a 4.0 scale.

-- A University Application for Admission or Readmission should be completed either online or on paper and sent to the Registrar's office.
+- A University Application for Admission or Readmission should be completed either online or on paper and sent to the Academic Records's office.

 Apply to the Program - Step-by-Step Process